B23J:

 Jinyun Tang and William J Riley, Lawrence Berkeley National Laboratory, Berkeley, CA, United States

-Yiqi Luo1, Zheng Shi2, Lifen Jiang3, Jianyang Xia4, Ying Wang1, Manoj Kc1, Junyi Liang1, Xingjie Lu5, Shuli Niu6, Anders Ahlström7, Oleksandra Hararuk8, Alan Hastings9, Forrest M. Hoffman10, Belinda Medlyn11, Martin Rasmussen12, Matthew J Smith13, Kathe E Todd-Brown14 and Yingping Wang15, (1)University of Oklahoma Norman Campus, Norman, OK, United States, (2)University of Oklahoma, Institute for Environmental Genomics, Department of Microbiology and Plant Biology, Norman, United States, (3)Cornell University, School of Integrative Plant Science, Ithaca, NY, United States, (4)East China Normal University, School of Ecological and Environmental Sciences, Shanghai, China, (5)Northern Arizona University, Flagstaff, United States, (6)Institute of Geographic Sciences and Natural Resources Research, Chinese Academy of Sciences, Beijing, China, (7)Stanford University, Stanford, CA, United States, (8)Pacific Forestry Centre, Victoria, BC, Canada, (9)University of California Davis, Davis, CA, United States, (10)Computational Earth Sciences Group and Climate Change Science Institute, Oak Ridge National Laboratory, Oak Ridge, TN, United States, (11)Western Sydney University, Hawkesbury Institute for the Environment, Sydney, Australia, (12)Imperial College London, London, United Kingdom, (13)Microsoft Research, Cambridge, United Kingdom, (14)University of Florida, Ft Walton Beach, FL, United States, (15)CSIRO, Ocean and Atmosphere Flagship, Aspendale, Australia
+Yiqi Luo1, Zheng Shi2, Lifen Jiang3, Jianyang Xia4, Ying Wang1, Manoj Kc1, Junyi Liang1, Xingjie Lu5, Shuli Niu6, Anders Ahlström7, Oleksandra Hararuk8, Alan Hastings9, Forrest M. Hoffman10, Belinda Medlyn11, Martin Rasmussen12, Matthew J Smith13, Kathe E Todd-Brown14 and Yingping Wang15, (1)University of Oklahoma Norman Campus, Norman, OK, United States, (2)University of Oklahoma, Institute for Environmental Genomics, Department of Microbiology and Plant Biology, Norman, United States, (3)Cornell University, School of Integrative Plant Science, Ithaca, NY, United States, (4)East China Normal University, School of Ecological and Environmental Sciences, Shanghai, China, (5)Northern Arizona University, Flagstaff, United States, (6)Institute of Geographic Sciences and Natural Resources Research, Chinese Academy of Sciences, Beijing, China, (7)Stanford University, Stanford, CA, United States, (8)Pacific Forestry Centre, Victoria, BC, Canada, (9)University of California Davis, Davis, CA, United States, (10)Computational Earth Sciences Group and Climate Change Science Institute, Oak Ridge National Laboratory, Oak Ridge, United States, (11)Western Sydney University, Hawkesbury Institute for the Environment, Penrith, NSW, Australia, (12)Imperial College London, London, United Kingdom, (13)Microsoft Research, Cambridge, United Kingdom, (14)University of Florida, Ft Walton Beach, FL, United States, (15)CSIRO, Ocean and Atmosphere Flagship, Aspendale, Australia

-Shijie Shu, University of Illinois at Urbana Champaign, Department of Atmospheric Sciences, Urbana, IL, United States, Umakant Mishra, Argonne National Laboratory, Environmental Science Division, Argonne, United States, Forrest M. Hoffman, Oak Ridge National Laboratory, Computational Sciences & Engineering Division and Climate Change Science Institute, Oak Ridge, TN, United States, Charles D Koven, Lawrence Berkeley National Laboratory, Berkeley, CA, United States and Atul K Jain, University of Illinois at Urbana Champaign, Urbana, IL, United States
+Shijie Shu, University of Illinois at Urbana Champaign, Department of Atmospheric Sciences, Urbana, IL, United States, Umakant Mishra, Argonne National Laboratory, Environmental Science Division, Argonne, United States, Forrest M. Hoffman, Oak Ridge National Laboratory, Computational Sciences & Engineering Division and Climate Change Science Institute, Oak Ridge, TN, United States, Charles D Koven, Lawrence Berkeley National Laboratory, Berkeley, CA, United States and Atul K Jain, University of Illinois at Urbana Champaign, Urbana, United States

-Thomas L Froelicher, Universtity of Bern, Climate and Environmental Physics, Bern, Switzerland, Keith B Rodgers, IBS Center for Climate Physics, Pusan National University, Busan, South Korea, Charles A Stock, Geophysical Fluid Dynamics Laboratory, Princeton, NJ, United States and William W.L.
+Thomas L Froelicher, Universtity of Bern, Climate and Environmental Physics, Bern, Switzerland, Keith B Rodgers, IBS Center for Climate Physics, Pusan National University, Busan, South Korea, Charles A Stock, NOAA Geophysical Fluid Dynamics Laboratory, Princeton, United States and William W.L.
 Cheung, The University of British Columbia, Institute for the Oceans and Fisheries, Vancouver, BC, Canada

-Gordon B Bonan1, Danica Lombardozzi1, William R Wieder2, Keith T Lindsay1 and Quinn Thomas3, (1)National Center for Atmospheric Research, Boulder, CO, United States, (2)National Center for Atmospheric Research, Climate and Global Dynamics Laboratory, Boulder, CO, United States, (3)Virginia Polytechnic Institute and State University, Forest Resources and Environmental Conservation, Blacksburg, VA, United States
+Gordon B Bonan1, Danica Lombardozzi2, William R Wieder3, Keith T Lindsay1 and Quinn Thomas4, (1)National Center for Atmospheric Research, Boulder, CO, United States, (2)National Center for Atmospheric Research, Boulder, United States, (3)National Center for Atmospheric Research, Climate and Global Dynamics Laboratory, Boulder, CO, United States, (4)Virginia Polytechnic Institute and State University, Forest Resources and Environmental Conservation, Blacksburg, VA, United States

 Daniela Kracher, Max Planck Institute for Meteorology, Hamburg, Germany